Serious Traffic Offenses

 The charges will increase to an aggravated misdemeanor, with penalties of up to two years in prison and fine from $625 to $6,250, if accused of fleeing and, in the process, going more than 25 miles per hour above the speed limit.
 If intoxicated, fleeing after committing a felony or if serious injury results to a person other than the driver, the charges go up to a Class D felony, punishable by up to five years in prison and a fine from $1,000 to $10,000.

-Leaving the Scene of an Accident: Whenever you get an accident, regardless of whether or not you are at fault, you are supposed to stop and check to see who was involved.
+Leaving the Scene of an Accident: Whenever you get into an accident, regardless of whether or not you are at fault, you are supposed to stop and check to see who was involved.
 If no one was injured, you are supposed to exchange information.
 If someone was injured, you are supposed to make any reasonable effort to arrange for transportation to a medical facility or take the person there yourself.

 However, if you drive off and do not give information, often called a “hit and run,” you could face criminal penalties.
-If there was only damage to the other vehicle, it is a simple misdemeanor, with punishments ranging to up to 30 days in jail and a fine from $65 to $625.
+If there was only damage to the other vehicle, it is a simple misdemeanor, with punishments ranging from up to 30 days in jail and a fine from $65 to $625.

 If there was an injury, then it is a serious misdemeanor and can result in up to a year in jail and a fine from $315 to $1,875.
 If the injury was serious, it is an aggravated misdemeanor with up to a two-year sentence and a fine from $625 to $6.250.
 If a person died, then it is a Class D felony.
 You could spend up to five years in prison and pay a fine from $1,000 to $10,000.